 Inspired by the memory of Clémence Jouët-Pastré, who as Senior Preceptor in Romance Languages and Literatures opened the doors for hundreds of Harvard students to study and experience Brazil, the fellowship award can be utilized to support research, language study, volunteer work and/or independent projects spanning any field or topic.

-Jorge Paulo Lemann Fellowships
+Jorge Paulo Lemann Fellowships for Brazilian Students

 The Jorge Paulo Lemann Fellowships support graduate students who are residents and citizens of Brazil who are committed to becoming leaders in their field and making a difference in Brazil in a career dedicated to creating social impact in the country.
 Applicants must be enrolled or planning to enroll in full-time degree programs at one of Harvard's graduate and professional schools, with a preference for, but not limited to, the Harvard T.H.
 Chan School of Public Health, the Harvard Graduate School of Education, or the Harvard Kennedy School of Government.
 The fellowships are made possible by the generosity of Jorge Paulo Lemann.

 JORGE PAULO LEMANN FELLOWSHIPS FOR RESEARCH IN BRAZIL

 The Jorge Paulo Lemann Fellowships support research for current Harvard doctoral and PhD candidates whose work focuses on Brazil.
 The fellowships are made possible by the generosity of Jorge Paulo Lemann.
 Research fellowships are awarded for one semester or an academic year.
 Applicants do not have to be Brazilian citizens.